Xiaoyang-Wang/Xiaoyang-Wang.github.io/index.md

 <!-- <img class="profile-picture" src=".jpg"> -->

-I am a Master student in Computer Engineering at Northwestern University, working with Profs.
+I'm currently a Ph.D student in Computer Science at University of Illinois at Urbana–Champaign.
+Before I came to UIUC, I was a Master student in Computer Engineering at Northwestern University, worked with Profs.
 Peter Dinda and Gokhan Memik.
-I received my Bachelor degree in Automation from Central South University.
+I received my Bachelor's degree in Automation from Central South University.

 ## Research Interest

-I am working on intersection of operating systems and parallel systems.
+I broadly interested in computer systems.

 ## Publications